WCIA: Abigail Metsch bikini photo

 The station gained national attention in April 2021 when reporter Abigail Metsch posted a photo of herself on Instagram in a thong bikini, with Metsch's back facing the camera with her head turned towards the camera, completely exposing her buttocks and mentioning the station in the photo caption.
 After a viewer complained to the station, the News Director asked her to remove the photo.
-WCIA management reportedly planned to keep the punishment "in house" until it was reported on news station website FTVLive.com, after which the Nexstar corporate office got involved and the station was forced to terminate Metsch.
+WCIA management reportedly planned to keep the punishment "in house" until it was reported on television news industry website FTVLive.com, after which the Nexstar corporate office got involved and the station was forced to terminate Metsch.
 Metsch removed the photo and went private on all of her social media accounts.
 Metsch has since resurfaced as a reporter for KBTX-TV in Bryan, Texas.

 2021 Champaign shooting

 On May 19, 2021, WCIA reported that Champaign police officer Chris Oberheim had been killed in the line of duty.
 Officer Oberheim had responded to a domestic dispute call; during that call, shots were fired.
 Oberheim was shot and killed, along with Darion Lafayette who originally fired shots at the responding officers.
 On May 21, WCIA reported on the incident and appeared to memorialize Lafayette.
 A graphic provided by the Lafayette family was displayed on screen, which depicted Lafayette with angel wings.
-What followed was community outrage, including thousands of comments on the WCIA Facebook page.
+This led to a firestorm of community outrage, with complaints on social media and several businesses pulling their ads from the station.

+On May 24, WCIA apologized for the story, admitting that it fell short of station standards.
+The station also apologized on-air on both the 9 p.m. newscast airing on WCIX and on the 10 p.m. newscast on WCIA.
+In subsequent weeks, general manager Sharon Rachal and news director Rich Flesch were quietly pushed out.

+Almost two months later, on July 13, Nexstar regional manager Traci Wilkinson and local content director Andy Miller joined anchor Jennifer Roscoe to discuss further changes made since the incident "to be sure an error like the one we made never happens again."
+Miller, who worked at the station from 1997 to 2016, the last 10 of those years as news director, was brought in as interim news director in June to implement reforms.